TABLE OF CONTENTS

 - Accurately perceiving feelings or situations

-This list includes competencies related to thinking critically or being flexible in your thinking.
+This list includes competencies related to thinking outside-the-box or being flexible.
 You might need to spot patterns in the information you’re analyzing, for instance, or devise a new solution to an ongoing problem.

 - Conceptualizing situations